Ja Morant: Sophomore year

 At the end of the regular season, he was named OVC Player of the Year and first-team All-OVC, while leading the NCAA Division I in assists.
-He later earned first-team All-American honors from the United States Basketball Writers Association and second-team All-American honors from Sporting News.
+He later earned first-team All-American honors from the United States Basketball Writers Association and second-team All-American honors from The Sporting News.
 On March 8, in the semifinals of the OVC tournament versus Jacksonville State, Morant scored 29 points, including a game-winning three-point play.
 One day later, he recorded 36 points, 7 rebounds, and 3 assists in a 77–65 upset victory over the Belmont Bruins, who were playing without injured first team All-OVC center Nick Muszynski, for the OVC Tournament title.
 Morant was subsequently named the tournament's MVP.
 On March 21, in an 83–64 win over fifth-seeded Marquette in the first round of the 2019 NCAA tournament, Morant posted 17 points, 11 rebounds, and 16 assists.
 He became the eighth player to officially record a triple-double in the history of the tournament, and the first player since Draymond Green in 2012.
 In the second round, he chipped in 28 points in a season-ending 90–62 loss to fourth-seeded Florida State.
 During the game, Morant set school records for career assists and single-season points.

 He closed his sophomore campaign averaging 24.5 points, 5.7 rebounds, 10 assists, and 1.8 steals per game.
 Morant became the first NCAA player to ever average at least 20 points and 10 assists per game in a single season.

 Following Murray State's loss in the 2019 NCAA men's basketball tournament, Morant announced his intention to forgo his final two seasons of collegiate eligibility and declare for the 2019 NBA draft.